 There are cross-contextual necessary truths – for example

-green is not a cardinal number, you can’t smoke a phoneme, electricity does not have an ethnicity.
+Green is not a cardinal number.

+You can’t smoke a phoneme.

+Electricity does not have an ethnicity.

-These are truths which, because they transcend context, or because they involve a mixture of contexts, cannot adequately be dealt with on the basis of the contextual account.
-Defenders of the latter thus resorted to ad hoc banishments of such propositions into the realm of meaninglessness; to assert that green is not a cardinal number, they said, is to be guilty of a ‘category mistake.’
+These are truths that, because they transcend context, or because they involve a mixture of contexts, cannot adequately be dealt with on the basis of the contextual account.
+Defenders of the latter thus resorted to ad hoc banishments of such propositions into the realm of meaninglessness.
+To assert that green is not a cardinal number, they said, is to be guilty of a ‘category mistake.’

 The pertinent axioms of scientific theories are themselves, at least in some cases, necessary truths of the problematic sort, and it cannot be an enlightening account of the necessity of p that it follows logically from p.